Beer sales banned at World Cup stadiums in Qatar

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-Alcohol will not be sold at the World Cup's eight stadiums in Qatar, Fifa have announced.
+Alcohol will not be sold at the World Cup's eight stadiums in Qatar after Fifa changed its policy two days before the start of the tournament.

 Alcohol was set to be served "in select areas within stadiums", despite its sale being strictly controlled in the Muslim country.